OllieJones/mmww/readme.txt

 == Upgrade Notice ==

-Compatibility with WordPress 6.9 and php 8.4.
+This release adds compatibility (and deprecation removal) with WordPress 6.9 and php 8.4.
+It also adds better .png metadata handling  and support for aac audio.

 == To Do ==

 * Figure out how to put keywords into a taxonomy if that's what the user wants.
 * Add support for the Yet Another Photo Blog (YAPB) [plugin]{https://wordpress.org/extend/plugins/yet-another-photoblog/}
 * Improve the syntax of the templates.
-* Add support for aac and video file metadata.
+* Add support for video file metadata.
 * Ask for and receive lots of sample files from users, and use them to test.
-* Come up with a better way to handle commas in metadata when generating audio shortcodes.
 * Figure out a taxonomy to handle the media ratings in XMP.
 * Support TIFF files.
 (Please let the author know if you need TIFF support.)

 == Credits ==